fleetingbytes/heman/README.md

 ### Note

-The heman CLI only checks if an environment variable is set.
-Its value does not matter.
+The heman CLI only checks if one of these environment variables is set.
+The value does not matter.

 # Acknowledgements